 To address conservation issues, the first step is to know the territory well.
 All the information is compiled in the park’s Knowledge Synthesis, which brings together everything that is known about the territory’s natural environment and history.
 This document is updated periodically to incorporate all the new data from knowledge acquisition activities.

-To take concrete actions to enrich our knowledge and properly manage the environment, we are currently working on the development of the park’s conservation plan.
+To take concrete actions to enrich our knowledge and properly manage the environment, we set up the park’s conservation plan.
 It identifies and prioritizes all the conservation issues and the actions required to address the issues identified.

 Finally, the park has a protection plan that identifies and frames the issues in terms of regulation enforcement.